lsd-consulting/lsd-junit-jupiter/README.md

 </details>

 The extension:
-- Hooks into JUnit 5 lifecycle to generate reports
+- Hooks into JUnit Jupiter lifecycle to generate reports
 - Creates a new scenario for each `@Test` method
 - Generates sequence diagrams showing captured interactions
 - Marks scenarios as passed/failed based on test results